 “I believe at some point it will go away,” he said.
 “It will either be abolished by law or no longer used because the public no longer supports it.”

-The state’s former top law man said he’s never supported capital punishment.
+The state’s former top law man said he has never supported capital punishment.

 “It doesn’t accomplish much of anything,” Keenan said.
 “It doesn’t deter anyone from committing the crime.
 They’re not concerned about the sentence because they don’t think they’ll get caught.”